simontemplarST/RadioWebFramework/README.md

 </log>

 ```
-You can take the log.`filename here` And create it with what ever you'd like, as long as it's searachable, and public, showing your digital log in it's entirety.
-You can style it to your taste, or (eventuially) there will be templates you can use for all of the major platforms.
+You can take the log.`filename here` And create it with what ever you'd like, as long as it's searchable, and public, showing your digital log in its entirety.
+You can style it to your taste, or (eventually) there will be templates you can use for all of the major platforms.

 ### Config File generator
 This generator is VERY basic and ugly.